Does Prayer Work?

 This participatory view of reality echoes ideas explored by physicists such as John Archibald Wheeler, and more recently academics such as Professor Darren Edwards, who argue that the universe is not a finished object observed from the outside, but something that takes shape through participation.

-For a Christian believer, this understanding does not exclude God from the system.
+For a Christian believer, this understanding of complex systems does not exclude God from the system.

 God may be understood as present within - or even as sustaining - the entire web of relationships itself, meaning that a change in one’s relationship with God alters participation in the system and can therefore have profound effects on the outcomes experienced.